- Classes taught in English

 - Post-Program Evaluation

-Paige Clark is the London Program Manager and will work with you through your departure to England.
+Kelsey Patton is the London Program Coordinator and will work with you through your departure to England.